Ballistic missile: Hypersonic ballistic missile

 Many ballistic missiles reach hypersonic speeds (i.e. Mach 5 and above) when they re-enter the atmosphere from space.
-However, in common military terminology, the term "hypersonic ballistic missile" is generally only given to those that can be maneuvered before hitting their target and don't follow a simple ballistic trajectory.
+However, in common military terminology, the term "hypersonic ballistic missile" is generally only given to those that can sustain hypersonic speeds throughout the majority of duration of flight, often with maneuvering capability that allows them to avoid following a simple ballistic trajectory.

 Throw-weight

 Throw-weight is a measure of the effective weight of ballistic missile payloads.
 It is measured in kilograms or tonnes.
 Throw-weight equals the total weight of a missile's warheads, reentry vehicles, self-contained dispensing mechanisms, penetration aids, and any other components that are part of the delivered payload, and not of the rocket itself (such as the launch rocket booster and launch fuel).
 Throw-weight may refer to any type of warhead, but in normal modern usage, it refers almost exclusively to nuclear or thermonuclear payloads.
 It was once also a consideration in the design of naval ships and the number and size of their guns.

 Throw-weight was used as a criterion in classifying different types of missiles during Strategic Arms Limitation Talks between the Soviet Union and the United States.
 The term became politically controversial during debates over the arms control accord, as critics of the treaty alleged that Soviet missiles were able to carry larger payloads and so enabled the Soviets to maintain higher throw-weight than an American force with a roughly comparable number of lower-payload missiles.

 The missiles with the world's heaviest payloads are the Russian SS-18 and Chinese CSS-4 and as of 2017, Russia was developing a new heavy-lift, liquid-propellant ICBM called the Sarmat.